Moeeznagra/Weatherapp/README.md

 ## 🔑 API Configuration

 This app uses [WeatherAPI](https://www.weatherapi.com/) for fetching weather data.
-The API key is included in the `script.js` file.
-For production use, consider:
-- Using environment variables to store the API key
-- Implementing a backend proxy to secure your API key

 ## 🌍 Default Location

-The app defaults to showing weather for **Saskatoon** on initial load.
+The app defaults to showing weather for **New York** on initial load.

 ## 📄 License